collagen Overview Information

 How does it work?

 Chicken collagen is said to work by causing the body to produce substances that fight pain and swelling (inflammation), but this is unproven.
 Chicken collagen also contains the chemicals chondroitin and glucosamine, which might help rebuild cartilage.

-- Pain associated with many types of arthritis, joint pain after surgery, pain after injury, and back and neck pain.
+- Pain associated with joint pain after surgery, pain after injury, and back and neck pain.